IBM-Cloud/techxchange-labs/docs/costs-1790/10-getting-started.md

 1. Click on the `Configurations` tab and the click on the overflow menu (three dots) next to the "cluster-and-monitoring" configuration.
 Select Edit
 ![config list](images/config-list.png ':size=600')

 1. Review the deployment configuration to understand the components provisioned—such as the Red Hat OpenShift cluster, VPC networking, monitoring.
-Be sure to turn on the `advanced` toggle to view all the configuration details, including the worker machine type and number of workers per pool.
+Open the inputs section to find important details like the worker machine type and number of workers per pool.
+You can also click on the "optional inputs" toggle to see additional configuration options.
 ![Configuration](images/cluster-and-monitoring.png ':size=600')
 1. Take note of the number of pool workers per zone, the number of zones, and the pool machine type as these inputs have a big impact on the size and cost of the cluster.
 1. This configuration is based on a reusable deployable architecture for [Red Hat OpenShift on IBM Cloud VPC infrastructure](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-ocp-vpc-1728a4fd-f561-4cf9-82ef-2b1eeb5da1a8-global) which is a great way to deploy a secure cluster.